edwardgoldring/website/content/home/projects.md

 "Brothers in Arms No More: An Individual-Level Quantitative Analysis of Elite Purges After Successful Coups" (with Austin S. Matthews)

+*The Consolidation of Kim Jong Un* (book manuscript, with Peter Ward)

 "Elite Management Before Autocratic Leader Succession: Evidence from North Korea" (with Peter Ward)

+"Do We Have a Deal?
+Inferring Closed Autocracies' Intentions Through Sentiment Analysis of Propaganda" (with Ji Yeon (Jean) Hong)

 "China's Surveillance State at Home & Abroad: The Development & Global Export of Chinese Policing Technology" (with Sheena Chestnut Greitens)